feiju12138/womprat/README.md

 Release builds fail closed: if the embedded Tailscale node is unavailable, SSH, browser, download, VNC, and RDP traffic is not silently sent over the host's normal network.
 The `WOMPRAT_DIRECT=1` bypass exists only in binaries explicitly built with `-X main.debugBuild=1` for local integration tests.

+Transient control-plane or DNS failures during startup are retried in the background.
+Diagnostics report the last connection error while retrying.
+The public-internet SOCKS probe is skipped when no exit node is configured, because that is the expected tailnet-only mode rather than a connectivity failure.

 ## What is in the binary

 The executable contains the app shell, settings UI, tab manager, SSH terminal plumbing, SOCKS bridge, VNC/RDP viewers, embedded Tailscale client, and system WebView2 integration code.
 It does not bundle a browser engine -- it uses the Microsoft Edge WebView2 runtime already present on current Windows systems.